hamogu/doc/source/Documentation/simsetup.rst

 In this example, the |marx| simulation directory was assumed to be named "point".
-Alternatively, for IDL users, the routine :marxtool:`READ_MARX_FILE can be used to read these binary output vectors into internal IDL variables.
+Alternatively, for IDL users, the routine :marxtool:`read_marx_file` can be used to read these binary output vectors into internal IDL variables.
 These direct means of accessing the properties of detected photons can be much more efficient than reading individual columns from